PLLC Checklist

 • Set your fees.
 These must be the same for insurance and private pay clients.
 To determine your best-fit fees: try this excellent resource

-• Get your taxes organized: Here’s a run down of the IRS categories of business expenses to keep you organized (10 mins to get set up, and if you organize and update your finances weekly, it shouldn’t take more than 10 - 15 mins)
+• Keep your expenses organized: Here’s a run down of the IRS categories of business expenses to keep you organized (10 mins to get set up, and if you organize and update your finances weekly, it shouldn’t take more than 10 - 15 mins)

-8. Notes: Work Smarter, Not Harder ;) Autonotes.ai and ClinicalNotes.ai are delightful - both of those are referral links with $ for you! (negative hours because that’s how much time I save with each note using clinicalnotes.ai)
+9. Notes: Work Smarter, Not Harder ;) Autonotes.ai and ClinicalNotes.ai are HIPAA compliant and delightful - both of those are referral links with $ for you! (negative hours because that’s how much time I save with each note using this platform)

-10. A website!
-Get Booked Out is my go-to resource for all things website related (this is an ongoing adventure and really never is complete :) )
+11. A website!
+Get Booked Out is my go-to resource for all things website related.
+WalkerStrategyCo and Therapist Site Toolbox both have comparable templates for websites for therapists that you can use if you don’t want to build your own.
+Here is another source for templates: https://tonicsiteshop.com/ (this is an ongoing adventure and really never is complete :) )

-12. You might consider a HIPAA compliant phone service.
-Personally, I don’t have a phone number listed anywhere, I prefer for my clients to reach out to me via email :) Spruce Health is a HIPAA compliant option ($25/ mo)
+13. You might consider a HIPAA compliant phone service.
+Spruce Health is a HIPAA compliant option ($25/ mo)

 Marketing